shraven01/datasciencecoursera/README.md

 8. 'UCI HAR Dataset/activity_labels.txt': Its activity label.

 #OUTPUT FILES
+The output files are produced using the write.table command.
+The columns are separated with a single space.
+The first row will contain the labels.
 1. 'harus_tidy_mean_std_data.txt': Contains mean and standard deviation variables by type of data, subject and activity
 2. 'harus_tidy_avg_data.txt': Contains average of the mean and standard deviation variables by type of data, subject and activity